Newington, Edinburgh: Early years

 In 1586, the town council feued six lots on an uncultivated area of the Burgh Muir bounded by what are today East and West Preston street in the north, Dalkeith Road in the east, East and West Mayfield in the south, and Causewayside in the west.
 At the same time, the Dalkeith and Liberton roads were widened and the latter metalled or "causeyed", giving it the name "Causewayside".
 The area remained open countryside until the end of the 18th century.
 During the 17th and 18th centuries, Mounthooly Loan was known as "Gibbet Loan" for the gallows which stood where Preston Street Primary School is now.
-Under these gallows, James Graham, 1st Marquess of Montrose was buried until his reinternment at St Giles' in 1661.
+Under these gallows, James Graham, 1st Marquess of Montrose was buried until his reinterment at St Giles' in 1661.

 The modern bounds of Newington contained some smaller development prior to the end of the 18th century.
 The farmlands of Mayfield, earlier known as Newlands, centred on Mayfield House on Mayfield Loan.
 This land had first been feued out of the Burgh Muir in 1530.
 Prior to 1800, there were also cottages at Echo Bank on Dalkeith Road and at the Powburn near Mayfield Road.
 There was also development along Causewayside, including a house whose two sections were known as Broadstairs House and Wormwoodhall.
 This stood on a site between Salisbury Place and Duncan Street until its demolition in 1880.
 James Grant attributes the house to a doctor of James IV or V, in whose family, Grant claims, the house remained until the end of the 18th century, after which it became slums.
 Summerhall was feued in 1705 and a brewery is recorded there as early as 1739.